PascalBod/lm-esp32-eclipse/README.md

 Versions are:

-* Linux Mint Xfce: 21.3
+* Linux Mint Xfce 21.3
 * Espressif-IDE 2.12.1 (based on Eclipse IDE 2023-12)
 * ESP-IDF: 5.2.1

 # Prerequisites

-* Hardware: a 64-bit computer with enough memory so that the VM can be granted 4 GB, with a few tens of GB available on the disk, and one free USB A port
+* Hardware: a 64-bit computer with enough memory so that the VM can be granted 4 GB, with a few tens of GB available on the disk, and one free USB A or USB C port
 * Hardware (bis): an [Espressif ESP32-C6-DevKitM-1](https://docs.espressif.com/projects/espressif-esp-dev-kits/en/latest/esp32c6/esp32-c6-devkitm-1/index.html) with a USB C cable to connect it to the computer
 * Software development competencies:
   * Basic knowledge of Linux (knowing the most common commands...)
   * Basic knowledge of VirtualBox (knowing how to create a virtual machine...)
-  * Good knowledge of one programming language

 # Creation of the VM

 Check [this guide](https://github.com/PascalBod/lm-vm) to create a Linux Mint Xfce 21.3 VM.

+In what follows, it is assumed that the user's account username is `developer`.

 # VM configuration